Search This Blog

 Origins and Early History

 In 1716, just months before his death, St. Louis de Montfort completed his manuscript explaining the history, prayers, and mystical meanings of the Rosary.
-The saint, known for his profound Marian devotion, wrote the text to help both beginners and advanced souls deepen their relationship with Jesus through Mary.
-The work circulated initially in French Catholic communities before being translated into other languages, though its reach remained limited for over two centuries.
+Known for his deep Marian devotion, the saint wrote the text to help both beginners and advanced souls grow closer to Jesus through Mary.
+The work circulated among French Catholic communities and was later translated into other languages, though its reach remained limited for more than two centuries.

 A Legacy Continues

 Between 1965 and 1969, the Howells produced five editions of their paperback version.
-Helen's friendship with Thomas A. Nelson, founder of TAN Publishers, proved crucial for the book's future.
-Recognizing TAN's growing reach in Catholic publishing and shared commitment to traditional spirituality, Helen arranged for them to take over publication in October 1970.
-This transition ensured the work would reach an even wider audience while maintaining its spiritual integrity.
+Helen’s friendship with Thomas A. Nelson, founder of TAN Publishers, proved pivotal for the book’s future.
+Recognizing TAN’s growing reach and its commitment to traditional Catholic publishing, Helen arranged for TAN to assume publication in October 1970.
+This ensured that The Secret of the Rosary would continue to reach souls throughout the world while remaining faithful to the Church’s timeless spirituality.

 Impact and Spiritual Legacy